-Second, to compute separations we use the RAMS database.
-This database is also maintained by Statistics Sweden and contains information about labor earnings for all employment spells in the Swedish private sector as well as a plant and a firm identifier.
+Swedish private sector as well as a plant and a firm identifier.
 The plant and firm identifiers enable us to match the individual employment spells to the employing firm in the FEK database.
 Importantly, the RAMS database is based on a completely separate data source than the FEK database, so there is no scope for overlapping measurement errors in the two databases.
 Specifically, the raw data for the RAMS database is collected from employers by the Swedish Tax Authority in order to calculate taxes.
 Data include information on annual earnings, as well as the first and last remunerated month in the year.
 Using this information, we can construct a firm measure of separations.
-Here, separations are defined in the same way as they enter into the flow equation of employment, i.e. $n{jt} = n{jt-1} + n{jt-1}$ $hires{it} - sep{it}$.
+Here, separations are defined in the same way as they enter into the flow equation of employment, i.e. $n{jt} = n{jt-1} +$ $hires{jt} - sep{jt}$.
 The baseline definition of separations we employ is based on the primary employment of full-time workers.
-The RAMS data lacks information on actual hours, so to restrict attention to workers that are reasonably close to full time workers we only consider a person to be a full-time employee if the (monthly) wage exceeds 75 percent of the mean (monthly) wage of janitors employed by municipalities.
+The RAMS data lacks information on actual hours, so to restrict attention to workers that are reasonably close to full time workers we only consider a person to be a full-time employee if the (monthly) wage exceeds 75 percent of the mean (monthly) wage of janitors employed by municipalities collected from the personnel statistics maintained by the Swedish Association of Local Authorities and Regions.
 Also, since we are aiming to identify full-time workers we only count an individual as employed by at most one firm each year by only keeping the employment with the highest wage in November (which is the reference month used by Statistics Sweden).
-In other words, with this definition we focus on individual's primary employment.10 Self-employed workers are not counted as employed in any of the definitions of separations used in the paper.
+In other words, with this definition we focus on individual's primary employment.
+10 Self-employed workers are not counted as employed in any of the definitions of separations used in the paper.

-Third, using the same RAMS data on individual's primary employment, we compute the composition cleaned firm-level wage $\ln w{it}^{cc}$ by estimating equation (13).
+Third, using the same RAMS data on individual's primary employment, we compute the composition cleaned firm-level wage $\ln w{jt}^{cc}$ by estimating equation (13).